 In the case of our MEO constellation individual spot beams are both steerable and have relatively discreet footprints on the Earth.
 For interference or jamming to occur, the interferer or jammer would need to know where that beam was pointed and the ephemeris data of the satellite.
 If they figure out both of those things – which is pretty tough – the beam can just be steered in such a way as to null the jammer or interferer.

-When you look at it holistically – having a suite of different solutions, different orbits, different bandwidths, and having these capabilities that are inherently difficult to interfere with or jam – the military can greatly improve their resiliency by embracing these solutions from commercial satellite providers.
+When you look at it holistically – having a suite of different solutions, different orbits, different frequencies, and having these capabilities that are inherently difficult to interfere with or jam – the military can greatly improve their resiliency by embracing these solutions from commercial satellite providers.

 GSR: What has the reaction been like to HTS and MEO solutions across the military?